ghga-de/ghga-metadata-schema/docs/schema_markdown/File.md

 ## Children

- * [AnalysisProcessOutputFile](AnalysisProcessOutputFile.md) - A AnalysisProcessOutputFile is a File that is associated as an output file with an AnalysisProcess.
+ * [AnalysisProcessOutputFile](AnalysisProcessOutputFile.md) - A Analysis Process OutputFile is a File that is associated as an output file with an Analysis Process.
- * [SampleFile](SampleFile.md) - A SampleFile is a File that is associated with a Sample.
+ * [SampleFile](SampleFile.md) - A Sample File is a File that is associated with a Sample.
- * [SequencingProcessFile](SequencingProcessFile.md) - A SequencingProcessFile is a File that is associated with a SequencingProcess.
+ * [SequencingProcessFile](SequencingProcessFile.md) - A Sequencing Process File is a File that is associated with a Sequencing Process.
- * [StudyFile](StudyFile.md) - A StudyFile is a File that is associated with a Study.
+ * [StudyFile](StudyFile.md) - A Study File is a File that is associated with a Study.

 ## Referenced by Class